Encourage your toddler’s independent spirit with these outdoor activities for 18 month olds, from toys to places to go with your little one!

 - Art activities.
 The outdoors is the perfect place to do artsy stuff you normally do indoors—especially messy ones.
 For instance, you can paint on rocks or glue construction paper outside.
 Check out these arts and crafts for 1 year olds.

 - Car wash.
 Bring out a tub of water or the kiddie pool and let your toddler wash his toy cars, or anything water-safe.
-He can scrub plastic or rubber toys with a sponge or brush—and use bubble bath to make it extra fun.
+He can scrub waterproof toys with a sponge or brush—and use bubble bath to make it extra fun.

 - Sand or water table.
 Does he love sensory activities?
 A sand or water table is a simple set up at home that allows him to play with different textures.
 You can combine sand play with beach toys like a shovel and pail.
 Don’t feel confined to sand or water, either.
 Dried oats, rice, or beans work well, as does combining dirt and water for mud play.